allure-framework/allure-csharp/Allure.Net.Commons/README.md

 constraints.
 Particularly, changes made in an async callee can't be observed by the caller.

-Use the following methods of `AllureLifecycle` to capture Allure context and to operate on a context later, after it has been captured:
+Use the following methods of `AllureLifecycle` to capture the current Allure context and to operate on the captured context later:

 * Context
 * RunInContext